 Finally, I attached the cross support to the leg using a cabinet screw.
 I tightened it enough to swing easily but also stay in place when rotated up when the sawhorse is folded.

-Well, that finishes up this pair of folding sawhorses.
+That finishes up this pair of folding sawhorses.
 The total cost was just under $20 for the pair and it turned out to be a fun little project.

 Other than possibly using a 6" board for the top, I don’t think I would change anything after using them several times.
 The open center allows them to nest when working on smaller parts, and it’s been nice to have the additional room to store items between the legs when they’re folded.